palaeoware/revosim/JOSS/paper.md

 # Availability

-REvoSim v3.0.0 is freely available from Zenodo.
-Newer releases of the REvoSim software are available on GitHub.
+REvoSim v3.0.0 is freely available from Zenodo (https://doi.org/10.5281/zenodo.7699771) and GitHub (https://github.com/palaeoware/revosim/releases/tag/v3.0.0).
+Newer releases of the REvoSim software will be available on GitHub (https://github.com/palaeoware/revosim).

 # Acknowledgements